springernature/sushi/readme.md

       <sus:ID>BMC:201</sus:ID>
     </sus:CustomerReference>

-For these platforms on the journal reports apply:
+For these platforms only the journal reports apply:

     JR1
     JR1 GOA
     JR2
     JR5